Jenneh/Cognitive-Load-in-Science-UX/episodes/Episode4-AddingThingsSubtracts.md

 #### Count the bunnies

-Try to count the bunnies in this photo as quickly as you can.
+Count the bunnies in this photo as quickly as you can.

 <img width="695" height="444" alt="image" src="https://github.com/user-attachments/assets/7363a5f8-1d7e-4c96-8bc2-68e58de273e9" />